tigerfarm/tigtaskrouterworker/README.md

 4. Deploy the TaskRouter Worker application and set the environment variables.
 5. Test.

-With Twilio Studio and TaskRouter, you can set up a call flow, which is the bases of a call center, in less than a couple of hours.
+With Twilio Studio and TaskRouter, in less than two hours, you can set up a call flow, which is the bases of a call center.
 This exercise will walk you through the steps to configure your Twilio phone number to receive calls and put them into a queue.
 The callers will listen to music while TaskRouter arranges an agent to take their call.